DavudForce/TCI-Auto-Interaction/README.md

 ## How to download
 - Download the latest version from GitHub Releases.
+- Goto https://sendgb.com/cmMQUeBVbw1 and enter the password.
+- copy the "server" folder (inside the downloaded folder) into the same directory that the executable located in.
 - Make sure you have .NET8 (or later) Runtime installed.
 - Run the application.